The storm has brought torrential rain and powerful winds to the UK since Wednesday

 Members of the public are advised to “avoid using low lying footpaths and any bridges near local watercourses.”

-Flood alerts are also in place for the River Spen, Batley Beck, Chickenley Beck, Lands Beck, Canker Dyke and Blacup Beck due to the ongoing heavy rainfall.
+Flood alerts are also in place for the Batley Beck at Bradford Road through the centre of the town, River Spen, Chickenley Beck, Lands Beck, Canker Dyke and Blacup Beck due to the ongoing heavy rainfall.

+Kirklees Council has announced this afternoon that the decision has been made to cancel all football matches on council pitches this weekend.

 An amber weather warning is in place for Dewsbury, Mirfield, Batley and Spen until 6am tomorrow (Saturday) due to the storm.